tkem/uritools/docs/index.rst

    :class:`bytes` object, while `safe` must be a :class:`bytes` object containg ASCII characters only.

-.. autofunction:: uridecode

-   If `encoding` is set to :const:`None`, return the percent-decoded `uristring` as a :class:`bytes` object.
-Otherwise, replace any percent-encodings and decode `uristring` using the codec registered for `encoding`, returning a Unicode string.

 Character Constants
 ------------------------------------------------------------------------

+.. data:: GEN_DELIMS

+   A string containing all general delimiting characters specified in RFC 3986.

 .. data:: RESERVED

    A string containing all reserved characters specified in RFC 3986.

-.. data:: GEN_DELIMS

-   A string containing all general delimiting characters specified in RFC 3986.

 .. data:: SUB_DELIMS